TiagoDanin/SubtitlesX/README.md

 # SubtitlesX
-CLI to download subtitles for movies and series.
+CLI Tool to download subtitles for movies and series.